dvdmtw98/notes/My Vault/cyber-security/cryptography/cryptographic-solutions/encryption.md

 Key distribution is not a problem

 **Confidentiality**
-Bob sends message to Alice
+Bob wants to send message to Alice
-Bob encrypts the message using the Alice's public key
+Bob encrypts the message using Alice's public key
 The message can only be decrypted using Alice's private key
 Once Bob encrypts the message using Alice's public key even he cannot decrypt it